rivms/amlenterprisehol/deployment.md

 ### Force tunneling

-Will [force tunneling](https://docs.microsoft.com/en-us/azure/firewall/forced-tunneling) be utilised to send traffic network through a security appliance for firewall or proxy inspection? (e.g. Azure Firewall, Palo Alto, F5).
+Will [force tunneling](https://docs.microsoft.com/en-us/azure/firewall/forced-tunneling) be utilised to send AML traffic through a security appliance for firewall or proxy inspection? (e.g. Azure Firewall, Palo Alto, F5).

 If force tunneling is **not** going to be used, AML network traffic will egress via the default network route (direct to internet).